dulaz41/Lotus-ETHGlobal_Superhack/smart contract/README.md

 ## License

-The OPGrant smart contract is released under the MIT License.
+The Lotus smart contract is released under the MIT License.